Introduction

 Define1.0

-Let $(X,\mathbb{O}_X),(Y,\mathbb{O}_Y)$ is Topology space, and
+Let (X,\mathbb{O}_X),(Y,\mathbb{O}_Y) is Topology space, and

-$f:X \rightarrow Y$ is countinous where $x=x_0$
+f:X \rightarrow Y is countinous where x=x_0

-$$f(x_0) \in \forall V:\textrm{open set} \subset Y~~,f^{-1} (V) \subset X ~~\textrm{is open set}$$
+f(x_0) \in \forall V:\textrm{open set} \subset Y~~,f^{-1} (V) \subset X ~~\textrm{is open set}

-here,$\mathbb{O_X}$ and $\mathbb{O_Y}$ is open set family in X,Y, and $f^{-1} (V) := \{a \in X| f(a) \in V \}$.
+here,\mathbb{O_X} and \mathbb{O_Y} is open set family in X,Y, and f^{-1} (V) := \{a \in X| f(a) \in V \}.

-This definition is equivalence with $\epsilon-\delta$ reasoning.Let $(X,\mathbb{O}_X),(Y,\mathbb{O}_Y)$ is Topology space, and
+This definition is equivalence with \epsilon-\delta reasoning.Let (X,\mathbb{O}_X),(Y,\mathbb{O}_Y) is Topology space, and

-$f:X \rightarrow Y$ is countinous where $x=x_0$
+f:X \rightarrow Y is countinous where x=x_0

-$$f(x_0) \in \forall V:\textrm{open set} \subset Y~~,f^{-1} (V) \subset X ~~\textrm{is open set}$$
+f(x_0) \in \forall V:\textrm{open set} \subset Y~~,f^{-1} (V) \subset X ~~\textrm{is open set}

-here,$\mathbb{O_X}$ and $\mathbb{O_Y}$ is open set family in X,Y, and $f^{-1} (V) := \{a \in X| f(a) \in V \}$.
+here,\mathbb{O_X} and \mathbb{O_Y} is open set family in X,Y, and f^{-1} (V) := \{a \in X| f(a) \in V \}.

 Equivalence

-- Define 1.0 $\implies$ $\epsilon-\delta$ reasoning
+- Define 1.0 \implies \epsilon-\delta reasoning

-$\forall V, f(x_0) \in V$.
-Thus, $x_0 \in f^{-1}(V)$.
+\forall V, f(x_0) \in V. Thus, x_0 \in f^{-1}(V).

-Because $f^{-1}(V)$ is open set, $\exists \delta > 0 ~~s.t.~~ B(x_0,\delta) \subset f^{-1}(V)$.
+Because f^{-1}(V) is open set, \exists \delta > 0 ~~s.t.~~ B(x_0,\delta) \subset f^{-1}(V).

-Therefore, $\forall x \in X ,~~x \in B(x_0,\delta) \implies x \in f^{-1}(V)$.
+Therefore, \forall x \in X ,~~x \in B(x_0,\delta) \implies x \in f^{-1}(V).

-$x \in B(x_0,\delta) \iff d(x,x_0) < \delta$
+x \in B(x_0,\delta) \iff d(x,x_0) < \delta

-$x \in f^{-1}(V) \iff f(x) \in V$.
+x \in f^{-1}(V) \iff f(x) \in V.

-here, let radius of V is $\frac{\epsilon}{2}$.
+here, let radius of V is \frac{\epsilon}{2}.

-Then, because $f(x) \in V$, $~~d(f(x),f(x_0)) < \epsilon$.
+Then, because f(x) \in V, ~~d(f(x),f(x_0)) < \epsilon.

 At result, because V is arbitrary,

-$$\forall \epsilon ~~\exists \delta ~~s.t.~~ d(x,x_0) < \delta \implies d(f(x),f(x_0)) < \epsilon$$
+\forall \epsilon ~~\exists \delta ~~s.t.~~ d(x,x_0) < \delta \implies d(f(x),f(x_0)) < \epsilon

-- $\epsilon-\delta$ reasoning. $\implies$ Define 1.0
+- \epsilon-\delta reasoning. \implies Define 1.0

-$\forall x \in f^{-1}(V)$, because $f(x) \in V$ and $f(x_0) \in V$, $d(f(x),f(x_0)) < \epsilon$. here, let $\frac{\epsilon}{2}$ is redius of V.
+\forall x \in f^{-1}(V), because f(x) \in V and f(x_0) \in V, d(f(x),f(x_0)) < \epsilon. here, let \frac{\epsilon}{2} is redius of V.

-by $\epsilon-\delta$ reasoning, $\exists \delta > 0 ~~s.t.~~ d(x,x_0) < \delta$.
+by \epsilon-\delta reasoning, \exists \delta > 0 ~~s.t.~~ d(x,x_0) < \delta.

-Let $B(x,\delta):= \{y \in X|d(x,y) < \delta \}$.
+Let B(x,\delta):= \{y \in X|d(x,y) < \delta \}.

-$\forall y \in B(x,\delta),$ because $d(x,y) < \delta$, $d(f(x),f(y)) < \epsilon$.
-Thus, $f(y) \in B(f(x),\epsilon) \subset V$ because $V$ is open set.
+\forall y \in B(x,\delta), because d(x,y) < \delta, d(f(x),f(y)) < \epsilon.
+Thus, f(y) \in B(f(x),\epsilon) \subset V because V is open set.

-Thus, $y \in B(x,\delta) \implies y \in f^{-1}(V)$.
+Thus, y \in B(x,\delta) \implies y \in f^{-1}(V).

-At result, $B(x,\delta) \subset f^{-1}(V)$.
+At result, B(x,\delta) \subset f^{-1}(V).

-Therefore $f^{-1}(V)$ is open set.
+Therefore f^{-1}(V) is open set.

 Q.E.D